I broke up with my girlfriend on her birthday.

 Fear has been the primary antagonist in the story of my life.

-It still is.
-At least I know its role and how it fits into my life.
-I guess recognizing that helps me navigate its threat against my current life goals, right?
+At least I know its role and how it fits into my life and I suppose recognizing that helps me navigate its threat against my life goals, right?

 And that irregularly scheduled moment of self-actualization brings us to the third branch in the Story Heart series.